Valaris rig sets off for Mexico to tackle upcoming drilling gigs

 Earlier this month, Murphy confirmed that it had spud the Dalmatian 1 – Desoto Canyon 90 – well, reaching total depth after quarter-end with positive results from initial evaluations.
 This well is expected to come online in 2023.

-The U.S. player also highlighted that all permits have been secured for the Tulum-1 exploration well, which is located in Block 5 in the Salina Basin.
+The U.S. player also highlighted that all permits were secured for the Tulum-1 exploration well located in Block 5 in the Salina Basin.
 Murphy plans to spud this Mexican well in the fourth quarter of 2022.

 On its previous assignment with Eni, the rig found oil in Upper Miocene sequences on the Sayulita Exploration Prospect in Block 10 in the mid-deep water of the Cuenca Salina Sureste Basin, offshore Mexico.
 In addition, the rig discovered oil while working for Lukoil within the Yoti West structure at Block 12 off Mexico.

 The 2012-built DPS-5 rig, previously known as ENSCO 8505 from the 8500 Series, can accommodate 150 people.